Isao Katsumata: Professional career

 As of January 27, 1965, he had committed to the Singapore Open.
 In early March he played the event.
 After three rounds Katsumata was at 216 (−3), nine shots behind leader Tadashi Kitta.
 However, he shot a final round 67 (−6) to finish solo fourth.

 In 1966 he again played the Singapore Open.
 After three rounds he was in contention at 216 (+3), five back of the lead.
 In the final round he shot a one-under-par 70 to finish T-4 with Frank Phillips, two out of a playoff.
 The following week he played the Malayan Open.
 The event was held at Royal Selangor Golf Club in Kuala Lumpur, Malaysia.
 He opened with a one-under-par 71 to put him in a tie for 9th place.
 He remained at one-under-par entering the final round.
 In the final round he shot a 70 (−2) to move into a tie for fifth place with countryman Kenji Hosoishi, seven back of champion Harold Henning.

-In March of 1967 he had some success at the Thailand Open.
+In March 1967 he had some success at the Thailand Open.
 It was the fourth event of the 1967 Far East Circuit.
 He opened with a 71 (−1) to put him in a tie for fourth place, three back of leader Hsu Chi-san.
 He eventually finished at 292 (+4) for solo seventh place.

 In late February 1970, he began play at the Singapore Open.
 After three rounds he was in contention, three back at 211 (−2), in a tie for 11th place.
 However, he shot a final round 74 (+3) to fall into a tie for 24th place.
 In late March, Katsumata began play at the Hong Kong Open.
 The event was held at the par-70 Fanling Golf Course.
 After two rounds Katsumata was at 138 (−2), four back of leader Haruo Yasuda.
 In the third round he shot a "blistering" 66, recording five birdies again one bogey, to move into the lead.
 He led by one over American Bruce Fleisher, recent U.S. Amateur champion, and Yasuda.
 According to The Straits Times, it was a surprise that Katsumata was in the lead as he was considered "a virtual unknown."
 In his final round, Katsumata had a "shaky start" recording two bogeys against one birdie.
 However, he "steadied himself" on the back nine and scored a 35 (−1).
 With an even-par-70, Katsumata defeated Yasuda by one.
 Soon after he won he was "greeted" with "tumultuous cheers" from the gallery.
 "My dream is now fulfilled," he said after the event.
 "I am a very happy man."